ElonVolo/logitall/README.md

 * If you are reasonably proficient with git, you could make sure all your changes prior to running logitall are stashed/committed, check out a branch, and then run logitall on the branch.
 * You could also run logitall on your working branch (again with all changes stashed/committed), and then do a
 * ```git checkout -- name_of_directory_you_ran_logitall_on``` to get rid of the changes logitall made.

+#### Why?
+Just.
+Please.
+Tell.
+Us.
+Why.
+I created logitall becase over a great many years I had to deal with way too many situations where sourcemapping/debugging breaks in a JavaScript/TypeScript project and using the debugger to step through code like a normal person just isn't an option.